fkx4-p/fkx4-p.github.io/README.md

 2020.3.26 Refresh-time Changer
 2020.4.15 New feature: You will monitor Kano if u did not fill the 'UID' column XD
 2020.4.20 Fixed avatars loading issues.
 2020.4.21 Add a real-time date display.
 Create README.md.
-2020.8.8 Kills the problem that the time display is toooooooo "small", now it is toooooooo big
+2020.8.8 Killed the problem that the time display is toooooooo "small", now it is toooooooo big
+2020.8.8 Changed the jsontojsonp api
+2020.8.9 Finally fixed the problem that cause GET requests receiving 403
+2020.8.9 We deleted the spam parameter, which was used to avoid being killed by the origin.
+Yayyy!
 ## Coming Features
 1:更换数据接口
 2:添加可更换主题